arul20be/Latha-Tamil-Font/README.md

-# Latha-Tamil-Font
-Its a simple module to replace default Tamil font as Latha font, systemlessly on any Android with Magisk v17+
+# Vijaya Font Module to set Vijaya as default font for Tamil